build-on-aws/content/tutorials/gitlab-with-terraform/index.md

 Upon clicking "Update Policy" the role should be ready for use by GitLab CI.
 Note the Role ARN which is available on this page, as it will be used in a [later step](#write-the-instructions-for-the-cicd-pipeline).
 To learn more about creating the trust policy, check out the [GitLab documentation page](https://docs.gitlab.com/ee/ci/cloud_services/aws/).

-### Create the AWS Resources Manage Terraform State
+### Create the AWS Resources to Manage Terraform State

 When creating resources with Terraform, files are created to manage the state of the infrastructure created by Terraform.
 Terraform state is a file that tracks the infrastructure that Terraform has created.
 It maps real-world resources to what is defined in your Terraform configuration files.
 The state file allows Terraform to determine what infrastructure needs to be created, updated, or destroyed based on the desired configuration.

 State lock is a mechanic that prevents multiple Terraform commands from accessing and trying to modify the state at the same time.
 When you run a Terraform command, it will acquire a lock on the state so that no other commands can access it.
 This prevents race conditions where two commands try to update the state simultaneously in an unsafe way.
 Once the command finishes, it releases the lock so other commands can run.

-We will create an S3 Bucket to house the state file, and a DynamoDB Table to host the state locking mechanism.
+We will create an S3 bucket to house the state file, and a DynamoDB Table to host the state locking mechanism.
 Both will be done in the "eu-west-1" region for this tutorial.
-To create the S3 Bucket, head over to the S3 page in the AWS Console and click "Create Bucket" on the right side.
+To create the S3 bucket, head over to the S3 page in the AWS Console and click "Create bucket" on the right side.
 Give the bucket a globally unique name, such as "terraform-state-bucket-XXXX" (where XXXX is a random sequence of digits).

 ![S3 Bucket](images/s3.png)

 Now to create a DynamoDB Table, we can visit the DynamoDB page on the AWS Console, and click on "Create table" on the right side of the page.
-Make sure it is done in the same region as the S3 Bucket.
+Make sure it is done in the same region as the S3 bucket.
 For the table name, we can give it "terraform-state-lock-table".
 We can call the Partition Key "LockID", and have it be a string.

 ![DynamoDB Table](images/dynamo.png)